 People that spend the majority of their time feeling dissatisfied have an abundance of things that they can be grateful for.
 From people who have gained great success in a field (e.g. accumulating wealth, acquiring fame through their talents etc.), to people who maybe having a hard time (e.g. homeless, illness etc.).
 The fact is everyone has things to be grateful for.

 The obvious things to be grateful for include close relations, but even if somebody felt they didn’t have that, there are still an abundance of things to be grateful for.
-For example, nice walks in nature or utilizing amenities in the city (e.g. the choice of foods in shops, the buildings and roads that we use etc.).
+For example, fresh air, nature or utilizing amenities that we didn’t make (e.g. the choice of foods in shops, the buildings and roads that we use etc.).

 Professor of neurobiology and ophthalmology Andrew Huberman discusses the importance of gratitude in detail in the podcast below:

-More can be read on gratitude vis its category here.
+More can be read on gratitude in its category here.